11 dynamic multimedia content examples

 But bespoke multimedia content creation historically required dedicated developer bandwidth — something few content teams have the time or resources for.

 Today, new digital platforms have brought multimedia content creation into the realm of possibility for nearly every content team.
-Platforms like these make it easier for writers and editors to create multimedia stories without the need for coding experience or developer time.
+Platforms like these make it easier for designers, writers, and editors to create multimedia stories without the need for coding experience or developer time.

 Here, we cover: